akhtarnabeel/akhtarnabeel.github.io/index.md

 - **December 4, 2019:** Our paper **COSE: Configuring Serverless Functions using Statistical Learning** got accepted at IEEE International Conference on Computer Communications (**IEEE INFOCOM 2020**), Beijing, China.

+- **November 2019:** Our NSF grant proposal got accepted.
+It is based on my Ph.D. thesis, and I helped PIs in drafting it.
+We got $500,000 grant. **HEECMA: A Hybrid Elastic Edge-Cloud Application Management Architecture**.
+Project site http://sites.bu.edu/heecma/

 - **November 20, 2019:** In **Technical Program Committee (TPC)** for The Third International Workshop on Intelligent Transportation and Connected Vehicles Technologies (**ITCVT 2020**), Budapest, Hungary, 2020

+- **October 21, 2019:** I started working at Akamai technologies in the Mapping and Network Control group.
+I am excited about it!

 - **August 29, 2019:** In **Technical Program Committee (TPC)** for IEEE Conference on Network Softwarization (**NetSoft**), Ghent, Belgium, 2020